openhab/openhab-docs/configuration/items.md

     Generally all 2.x version Bindings can be configured through PaperUI.
     Other 1.x and legacy Bindings do not offer this path.

-2. The second method is through text `.items` files in the `items` folder.
+2. The second method is through text `.items` files in the `$CONFIG/items` folder.
-    Files here must have the extension `.items` and you can create as many `.items` files as you need/want - however, each Item must be unique across them all.
+    Files here must have the extension `.items`, and you can create as many `.items` files as you need/want; each Item must be unique across them all.
     Refer to the [installation docs]({{base}}/installation/index.html) to determine your specific installations folder structure.
     Generally 1.x version Bindings can only be bound to Items through `.items` files.
     2.x Bindings can also be used with this method

 **Assumptions for PaperUI:**
-The following content will discuss details of item definition on the example of `.items` files.
+The following section covers the details of item definition using the example of `.items` files.

 **Editor Recommendation:**
 It's recommended to edit `.items` files using the [Eclipse SmartHome Designer]({{base}}/installation/designer.html).